nirmalparmarphd/TCR_DeepLearning/README.md

         # for help
         >>> prediction.help()

-        # for prediction at without pressurised condition (wop)
+        # for prediction at without pressurized conditions (wop)
         >>> prediction.wop()

-        # for prediction at pressurised condition (wp)
+        # for prediction at pressurized condition (wp)
         >>> prediction.wp()

 ----------------------------------------------------------------------